 - Consider taking supplements that can help restore the gut lining, such as L-glutamine.
 (Learn more about such supplements in the next section of this article.)

-- Take systemic enzymes such as Wobenzym, as they may prevent reactions to new foods, and reduce reactions to current foods.
+- Take systemic enzymes such as Wobenzym or Rootcology, as they may prevent reactions to new foods, and reduce reactions to current foods.

 Root Cause #3: Glutamine/Zinc Depletion